 Marine Biodegradation proved beyond doubt

-Single-use plastic is now used more than ever before for Personal Protective Equipment, food packaging and for other applications to protect us from microbial attack, and plastic is the only material which can itself can be made anti-microbial at reasonable cost – using a technology known as d2p developed by the AIM-listed British company, Symphony Environmental.
+Single-use plastic is now used more than ever before for Personal Protective Equipment, food packaging and for other applications to protect us from microbial attack, and plastic is the only material which can itself be made anti-microbial at reasonable cost – using a technology known as d2p developed by Symphony Environmental.

 However, no matter how much governments promote re-use and recycling, some of the plastic will always get into the open environment where it disintegrates into microplastics and can lie or float around for decades.
-It is this which has generated monumental public concern about plastic, especially in the oceans, and has created plastiphobia, leading to an outright ban in some countries.
+This is what has generated monumental public concern about plastic, especially in the oceans, and has created plastiphobia, leading to an outright ban in some countries.

-The purpose of the ANR-OXOMAR project is to investigate whether oxo-biodegradable plastics will fully biodegrade in a reasonable time in the marine environment, and to investigate whether oxo-biodegradable plastic or its by-products create any toxicity in the marine environment.
-It involves the complementary expertise of four independent laboratories (CNEP, LOMIC, ICCF, and IFREMER).
+The purpose of the ANR-OXOMAR project is to investigate whether oxo-biodegradable plastic made with d2w masterbatch technology will fully biodegrade in a reasonable time in the marine environment, and whether biodegradable plastic or its by-products create any toxicity in the marine environment.
+It involved the complementary expertise of four independent laboratories (CNEP, LOMIC, ICCF, and IFREMER).